RayNjoroge/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Task - 6 A function that capitalizes all words of a string. <br>
 Task - 7 A function that encodes a string into 1337. <br>
 Task - 8 A function that encodes a string using rot13. <br>
+Task - 9 A function that prints an integer. <br>